 Mkomazi National Park

-Mkomazi National Park is 120km east of Moshi and shares boundaries with Tsavo National Park, Kenya.
+Mkomazi National Park is 120km east of Moshi and shares boundaries with Tsavo National Park in Kenya.
 Animals move freely between the countries in the Mkomazi-Tsavo ecosystem.
 The usually rare gerenuk and oryx are easily sighted here and wild dogs have recently been reintroduced.
 Mkomazi has the Big 5, rhinos are in a fenced-in area.

 Size: 1,256sq miles / 3,254km²